 Because our Chairman is also our CEO and controlling shareholder, the Board has appointed George D. Elliott as the lead director of the Corporation.
 The lead director is responsible for ensuring the independent functioning of the Board, including establishing, in consultation with the CEO, the agenda for each Board meeting, acting as spokesperson for the independent directors collectively in communications with the Chairman and presiding over meetings of the independent directors.
 The agenda for each Board meeting and each committee meeting affords an opportunity for the independent directors to meet separately and the independent directors regularly exercise that opportunity.
-In 2018, our independent directors held three in camera meetings, at which 100% of the independent directors serve as a director of any other reporting issuer.
-The following table shows the number of committee and board meetings that each director attended in 2018:
+In 2019, our independent directors held four in camera meetings, at which 100% of the independent directors attended.
+All committees are composed solely of independent directors.
+Currently, none of Urbana's directors serve as a director of any other reporting issuer.
+The following table shows the number of committee and board meetings that each director attended in 2019: